 In 2018, a dog sled team of 20 Alaskan Huskies took part in a six-week trial to investigate if the inclusion of phosphatidylcholine from Antarctic krill can increase the concentration of choline and its metabolites in the plasma of sled dogs.

 We conducted the study in collaboration with the dog sled champion and QRILL Pet Mushing Team member, Thomas Wærner.
-He won both of Europe's longest and toughest long-distance dog sled races, the Femund and Finnmark race in 2019.
+He won both of Europe's longest and toughest long-distance dog sled races, the Femund and Finnmark races in 2019.
 Twenty of his high-performing sled dogs were separated into two groups.
 The first group received 8% of a proprietary krill dietary supplement, whereas the second team of ten dogs received a control diet without krill.”

 At the end of the six-week trial, the choline levels of the Alaskan Huskies, that were on a krill diet increased by 52 percent.